NathanPiggy/flaky-manager/doc/comparison/PAPER_COMPARISION.md

 ### Strengths

-- Examples to explain why flaky test was generated
+- Examples to explain why flaky test was generated；
-- How to solve flaky test is put forward.
+- How to solve flaky test is put forward;
 - Analysis of the value of flaky test discovery from multiple perspectives (positive and pessimistic)

 ### Limitations